On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Introduction

+Combining classical SBP operators and artificial dissipation can be interpreted as upwinding \cite{svard2005steady,mattsson2007high}. \citet{mattsson2017diagonal} introduced a general definition of upwind SBP operators and constructed a range of schemes with good numerical properties, resulting in a parameter-free combination of central-type SBP operators and artificial dissipation.
+These upwind SBP operators have been used successfully for a range of applications such as the shallow water equations \cite{lundgren2020efficient}, atmospheric flows \cite{rydin2018high}, and scalar conservation laws \cite{stiernstrom2021residual}.
+They have also been extended to staggered grids in \cite{mattsson2018compatible}.
+Their relations to DG methods have been discussed in \cite{ranocha2021broad,ortleb2023stability}.

+To apply upwind SBP operators to nonlinear conservation laws, a flux vector splitting is required \cite{mattsson2017diagonal}.
+Across the literature \cite{svard2005steady,mattsson2007high,mattsson2017diagonal,lundgren2020efficient,rydin2018high,stiernstrom2021residual} the numerical testing is predominantly done with Lax-Friedrichs type splittings.
+For many numerical schemes, such Lax-Friedrichs type splittings are not ideal.
+As stated by \citet[Remark~4.2]{stiernstrom2021residual}, many other flux vector splittings are available but have not been studied in detail with upwind SBP operators so far.
+One of the goals of this article is to fill this gap and investigate the impact of different flux vector splittings on robustness for challenging examples on Cartesian and curvilinear meshes.

-We develop novel high-order methods for nonlinear conservation laws using upwind SBP operators and ideas from the classical flux vector splitting approach \cite[Chapter~8]{toro2009riemann}.
+To do so, we first review upwind SBP operators \cite{mattsson2017diagonal} and classical flux vector splittings \cite[Chapter~8]{toro2009riemann} in Section~\ref{sec:basics}.
 These flux vector splitting methods have been widely developed and used in the last century \cite{steger1979flux,vanleer1982flux,hanel1987accuracy,liou1991high,coirier1991numerical,buning1982solution} but were abandoned in favor of other techniques due to their significant amount of numerical dissipation \cite{vanleer1991flux}.
 We will see that the combination of flux vector splitting techniques with high-order difference operators does not lead to an excessive amount of artificial dissipation.

-First, we review basics of upwind SBP operators and flux vector splitting in Section~\ref{sec:basics}.
-We formulate high-order upwind SBP methods for nonlinear problems in Section~\ref{sec:formulations}.
-Next, following \cite{gassner2022stability}, we present an analysis of the stability properties of these schemes in Section~\ref{sec:stability}.
-Thereafter, we perform numerical experiments ranging from 1D convergence tests to 3D simulations of under-resolved flows in Section~\ref{sec:experiments}.
-Finally, we summarize our findings and provide an outlook on further research in Section~\ref{sec:summary}.
+Next, we formulate high-order upwind SBP methods for nonlinear problems in Section~\ref{sec:formulations} based on the seminal works of Mattsson and collaborators \cite{mattsson2017diagonal,svard2005steady,mattsson2007high,lundgren2020efficient,rydin2018high,stiernstrom2021residual}.
+To enable an investigation across a range of different flux vector splittings in multi-block finite difference methods, we need to introduce appropriate SATs.
+To do so, we start with a classical upwind SBP formulation and introduce interface terms as in DG methods --- using numerical fluxes resulting from the flux vector splitting.
+We then discuss the relation of this formulation to the construction of global upwind SBP operators as done in \cite{ranocha2021broad}.